license2will/OSE-Statblock-Generator/README.md

 # OSE-Statblock-Generator

-A work-in-progress statblock generator for OSE.
-Still in testing, code is a mess... but hopefully works?
+A statblock generator for Old School Essentials.

-Based HEAVILY on Tetra-Cube's wonderful 5E statblock generator, available [here](https://tetra-cube.com/dnd/dnd-statblock.html).
+Build on Tetra-Cube's wonderful 5E statblock generator, available [here](https://tetra-cube.com/dnd/dnd-statblock.html).

+## Access the Bear Reskinner [here](/OSE-Statblock-Generator/bear-reskinner.html)

+#### How to use:

+1. Choose a monster preset from the drop-down menu or just go with the default.
+You can upload pre-made statblocks in JSON format using the **Load Statblock** button.
+2. Use the form on the page to modify the monster's stats.
+You can also edit the monster directly in the stat-block, and your changes will be saved when you click off the statblock.
+3. Add special abilities at the bottom of the page.
+4. When you're finished editing, hit **Update Statblock** to save your changes.
+5. Save your statblock as a JSON file or image using the buttons up the top, or view a printable block or the markdown for the statblock.
+6. Profit!

 #### To dos:
-1. default load-outs for each hit dice level
-2. a few default monsters
-3. editing the stat names (eg changing the AC label)
+- [ ] Editing the name of stats (eg changing the AC label)
-- x. editing which AC and THAC0 display within the stat block based on the selector
-- x. changing the THAC0 based on asc/desc armor class
-6. formatting the abilities and statblock overall
-7. formatting the abilities in the display list
-8. attacks better
-9. custom alignment
-- x. fix alignment bug
-11. custom hit points, and hit point calculation, and no hit dice
+- [ ] Dolmenwood and other styling options
-12. safer saving throw editing - being able to edit the name of the saving throw as well as the value independently
+- [ ] Safer saving throw editing - being able to edit the name of saving throws
-13. edit in place abilities list
-14. delete abilities from ability display list when deleted from stat block

-##### features:
-- import markdown (through text box)
+- [ ] Import markdown
-- import OSE SRD format (through text box)
+- [ ] Import OSE SRD format
-- export markdown